 4. A Description of your Proposed Research Methods

 Here you should identify the unit of analysis for your study, the population and sample on which you will focus, observation and measurement techniques, and (if appropriate) how you will analyze your data.
 If you are collecting original data, for example, you must indicate how you will collect it.
+If you are conducting archival research, how will you select your primary source material?
+What kind of field observations would you focus on?
 What topics will you cover in your interviews or questionnaires?
-What kind of field observations would you focus on?
 Most importantly, what are the strengths and limitations of the research methods you've outlined, especially with regard to your research problem?
 What is your rationale for choosing these methods?
 This section usually requires three to five pages, although often less for a project based solely on participant observation.

 The page guidelines given above are approximate.
 By these guidelines, your proposal could be anywhere from eight to eighteen pages long.
 For most topics, we expect your proposal to be at least 12 pages long.
 As for the number of sources that make a reasonable literature review, there are no firm guidelines.
 It depends on the scope of the pertinent literature.